Daelso/RavenStats---Scraper/README.md

 It is very likely that I will personally use this data for some APIs or to populate a DB, what you do with it is up to you.

+##Thank You!

+This project would not be possible without the DiscordChatExporter (It is seriously stupid hard to automate scraping discord channels, bless this dudes work) - https://github.com/Tyrrrz/DiscordChatExporter

 ## Disclaimer